North Hampton, Ohio

 North Hampton is a village in Clark County, Ohio, United States.
-The population was 478 at the 2010 census.
+The population was 457 at the 2020 census.
 It is part of the Springfield, Ohio Metropolitan Statistical Area.

 History

 North Hampton was platted in 1829.
 A post office called North Hampton has been in operation since 1839.

 In 1969, North Hampton earned a place in rock and roll lore when confusion of the town's name with that of Northampton Township, Ohio caused the rock group Vanilla Fudge to arrive at North Hampton for a rock concert instead of the Blossom Amphitheater.
 After learning that they were nearly 200 miles from the concert venue (near Cleveland), the band then charted a plane to fly them to the gig and arrived four hours late.
 Vocalist Mark Stein told a reporter later, "You understand, man, that the promoter kept telling our agent about Blossom Center in Northampton Township.
 Only we were up in Montreal, and looking at a map to find the place and sure enough — there's this town, North Hampton, near Dayton somewhere.
 We figured, that's a weird place for a concert, but if that's where peoples' heads are at in Ohio, fine — that's where we'll wail."

 North Hampton is a well-known speed trap throughout Ohio.
-As of 2022, fines for speeding start at $210, for 1-10 mph over.
-Various news outlets have covered the North Hampton speed trap.
+The village was one of the municipalities with the highest speeding citation numbers in the state in 2019.
+In 2022, the village's mayor's court processed 1,065 new cases, making it the third busiest mayor's court per capita in the state.